Vishwanath-Ramesh/mern-auth/README.md

 ## Summary

-A fullstack MERN application with simple authentication and authorization implementation.
+A fullstack MERN application with simple authentication and authorization implemented.

 ## Tools & Libraries used